immutable/ts-immutable-sdk/packages/internal/dex/sdk-sample-app/README.md

 # Immutable DEX sample application

-This sample app demonstrates retrieving a swap, displaying swap details to the user and executing the swap transaction using the Metamask browser extension.
+This sample app demonstrates retrieving a swap transaction, displaying swap details to the user and executing the swap transaction using the Metamask browser extension.

 ## Getting Started